Here’s our semi-annual newsletter update on recent happenings with the UW Windows Infrastructure.

 * Explore Azure MFA and Microsoft Passport as possible Microsoft MFA solutions for the UW, so we are ready for a broader discussion about MFA at the UW later in the year.

-* Enable Azure AD Applications, via releasing a request and approval process, working with Microsoft to extend its user consent framework, and providing integration guidance for developers
+* Enable Entra ID Applications, via releasing a request and approval process, working with Microsoft to extend its user consent framework, and providing integration guidance for developers

-* Azure AD Application Proxy deployment.
-This enables on-premises applications to use Azure AD based authentication without making any changes to their existing Windows Integrated configuration.
+* Entra ID Application Proxy deployment.
+This enables on-premises applications to use Entra ID based authentication without making any changes to their existing Windows Integrated configuration.
 They gain a hardened, cloud-based endpoint, the possibility of leveraging conditional access capabilities such as Azure MFA, and can leverage the logging and security anomaly analysis investments Microsoft is building.

 * Deploy Azure Rights Management infrastructure to support RMS pilot exploration for customers with confidential data